 After that, I enrolled at Saginaw Valley State University where I graduated with a double bachelor’s degree.
 Prior to enrolling in the prestigious Palmer College of Chiropractic (the first Chiropractic institution in the world), I spent three years as a massage therapist, frequently working with the Detroit Lions Football Team.
 During my time at Palmer, I was a teaching assistant in the anatomy lab where I taught other students anatomy on human cadavers.
 I also attended their clinic abroad program where I went to Salvador, Brazil to finish out my clinical hours.
 In June of 2012, I graduated Magna Cum Laude as a Doctor of Chiropractic, and immediately moved to Vidalia with my wife Brittany to begin working at Tri-County Clinic.
 I started working the Baxley office as well in 2015.

-My wife and my three daughters, Ava, Isabelle, Abigail, and my son Jonathan Luke really love it here.
+My wife and my five daughters, and my son Jonathan Luke really love it here.
 They love the fact that we can talk about Jesus literally anywhere we go.
 I look forward to serving these amazing communities for many years to come.
 Thank you Vidalia and Baxley!